 SEO is about more than just keywords.
 Good product information is the starting point for best practice in eCommerce for retailers.
 However, it can take a lot more than accurate product information to increase conversions and turn visitors into customers.
 Your product pages are, by design, very complex.
 How you design them will dictate how your customers interact with your products and your brand, and this interaction is key to your SEO strategy.

 The role of search engines is to help consumers find exactly what they are looking for as easily as possible.
 Your SEO rankings will ultimately be rewarded by creating useful and informative product pages for your eCommerce store.
-Careful thought and planning around the customer’s needs and expectation are vital.
+Careful thought and planning around the customer’s needs and expectations are vital.